ga-wdi-pvd/angular-routing/readme.md

 > Note: There's no reason this app uses CloudFlare for some dependencies and Google APIs for others.
 It'd probably be a better idea to use the same domain for all of them, just to be consistent.

 ## (I-Do) Our First Module (30 / 50)

 Modules -- not to be confused with *models* -- are the building block of Angular.
 Every Angular app is a collection of modules interacting with each other.

 > For more info on Modules in JS, check out this excellent [blog post](https://medium.freecodecamp.com/javascript-modules-a-beginner-s-guide-783f7d7a5fcc#.90a9th5jc)

-We're going to build out first module.
+We're going to build out our first module.
 It's not going to do anything for a bit.
 For the next part of this class, we're only going to focus on setting up modules.

 Notice there's an `app.js` linked in this `index.html`.
 Let's open it and add this line: